From the Martello Tower to the beach and of course our Irish-style pubs, Halifax has many places that parallel the Dublin locations in Ulysses.

 I Want To Write Something For The News / My Website About This

-You can contact the creator Andrew Burke at info@bloomsdayhalifax.ca or via the bloomsdayhfx Twitter or Facebook accounts.
+You can contact the creator Andrew Burke at or via the bloomsdayhfx Facebook page.

 Hey, Wasn't Leopold Bloom That Guy From The Producers?